 In my lesson plans section, I give a rundown/schedule for the day that is good for the ENTIRE year.
 I give all of the times that we do everything so routines stay the same.
 Instead of detailing what to do for the reading lesson for the day, I let my sub choose!
 They pick a read aloud and activity from my sub tub.
 This allows them to choose something they’re comfortable using!

 My sub tub is full of engaging read alouds that I know my students will love,

 as well as activities that are standards based.
 I don’t want my sub introducing a new concept, so most of the activities are review.

 There are certain skills that my students can work on all year, and those are the types of activities I include.

 They are not all just worksheets.

-event for the day, someone from my grade level will let them know what time and where to be.
+At the end of my substitute plans, I write that if there is an assembly or special event for the day, someone from my grade level will let them know what time and where to be.
 I tell them that they may adjust the daily schedule and activities I have listed as they see fit.
 I also add daily reflection sheets for my sub so they can write a quick note to me about how the day went.

 The last section of my binder is for “Class Forms.”
 In this section, I leave blank class lists for attendance and anything else a sub might want the class list for.